View Kathie HANSON's Obituary on TwinCities.com and share memories

 |

-Age 67 Of Lino Lakes Went home to be with the Lord on March 15, 2020.
+Age 67 of Lino Lakes, went home to be with the Lord on March 15, 2020.
 Preceded in death by parents Bill & Ruth Brodt.
-Survived by husband of 43 years, Dennis; children Alicia Meyer (Gary) & Marc (Alex); grandchildren Reave, Krew & Kinsley; siblings Bill, Vickie & Kelly Brod.
+Survived by husband of 43 years, Dennis; children Alicia Meyer (Gary) & Marc (Alex); grandchildren Reave, Krew & Kinsley; siblings Bill, Vickie & Kelly Brodt.
 The service and interment at Lakeview Cemetery will be private because of gathering restrictions in place right now.
 You can view a video replay of the service after 12 Noon on Friday at www.MuellerMemorial.com.

 Published in Pioneer Press on Mar.
 18, 2020